A Note on the Minimum Number of Edges in Hypergraphs with Property O: Proof of Theorem

-Before proving this claim, let us describe the idea of the proof of the upper bound.
 We start by defining two edges $(x,y,a)$ and $(y,x,b)$.
 Any ordering is consistent with the relative order of exactly one of these edges with respect to the positions of $x$ and $y$.
 If it happens to be $x<y$, but the edge $(x,y,a)$ is not consistent with the ordering, then there are two possibilities for the position of $a$ with respect to both $x$ and $y$.
-For each possibility we introduce one new vertex and two edges, such that at least one of them is consistent with the ordering. \begin{proof}[Proof of Claim \ref{f(3)}] Let $\mH$ be an oriented $3$-graph with vertex set $V=\{ x,y, a,b,c,d,e,f \}$, and edge set
+For each possibility we introduce one new vertex and two edges, such that at least one of them is consistent with the ordering.